aspose-pdf/Aspose.PDF-Documentation/cpp/advanced-operations/working-with-operators/_index.md

 This topic demonstrates how to use the GSave/GRestore operators, the ContatenateMatrix operator to position an xForm and the Do operator to draw an xForm on a page.

-The code below wraps a PDF file’s existing contents with the GSave/GRestore operator pair.
+The code below wraps a PDF file's existing contents with the GSave/GRestore operator pair.
 This approach helps get the initial graphics state at the and of the existing contents.
 Without this approach, undesirable transformations might remain at the end of the existing operator chain.

 ```cpp
 void DrawXFormOnPageUsingOperators() {